 The effects of progesterone on libido are less clear-cut.
 Research has found that progesterone has a negative effect on sex drive.

-Progesterone does, however, appear to act as a mood enhancer and low levels can again lead to anxiety – a real passion killer.
+Progesterone does, however, appear to act as a mood enhancer and low levels can again lead to anxiety, which is not conducive to passion.

 However, giving testosterone to women can mean it’s converted to oestrogen, so it may be this rise in oestrogen levels that’s confusing the issue.

 Testosterone production in women is highest in their 20s and decreases with age, particularly after the menopause.

 The symptoms of low testosterone can be passion killers in themselves, such as low mood and lethargy.
 Prolonged stress can also deplete progesterone.

 One theory is that dopamine, a neurotransmitter associated with pleasure and motivation, increases sexual desire.

 Dopamine production can be depleted by stress, obesity, alcohol, caffeine and sugar.